Defining Reusable JSON Schema Components

 schema-description-required:

-description: "All schemas must include a description."
+description: "All component schemas must include a description."

 severity: error